rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

    * Go to actions and edit DNS Hostnames.
  #### You wanted to have VPC created in AWS which will host an application.
 The application will just consist of web and database servers to accessed from the internet by internet users.
 The VPC configuration you use is:
    * VPC with public and private subnets
-   * This practice is recommended if you wnat to run a public-facing web application, while maintaining back-end servers that aren't publicly accessible
+   * This practice is recommended if you want to run a public-facing web application, while maintaining back-end servers that aren't publicly accessible
  #### Which of the following are true with regards to EBS Volumes
    * EBS Volumes are automatically replicated within that zone to prevent data loss due to failure of any single hardware components.
    * After you attach a volume, it appears as a native block device similar to a hard drive or other physical device.
    * An EBS Volume can be attached to only one instance at a time.
    **Not True** - EBS volumes can be attached to any EC2 instance in an AZ.
  #### Your VPC has 3 subnets- 1 private , 2 public.
 An EC2 instance are in same Security Group.
 You created an application which connects to mobile device using custom port.
 This application has been rolled out to production and you need to open this port globally to the Internet.
    * Open the port on the existing security group.
 Your EC2 instances will be able to communicate over this port immediately.
 #### You are creating a number of EBS volumes for your EC2 instances.
 You are concerned on the backups of the EBS volumes.
 Which of the below is a way to backup the EBS volumes.
   * Write a cronjob that uses the AWS CLI to take a snapshot of production EBS volumes
   * You cacn create a snapshot vial CLI command -create-snapshot
   * Even though snapshot are saved incrementally, the snapshot deletion process is designed so that you only need to retain most recent snapshot in order to restore the entire volume.
 #### Planning to host static website on EC2 for highly available environment.
 (Use below aspects)
   * An autoscaling group to recover from EC2 instance failure
   * Elastic Load Balancer